howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] Write session sketch
 - [ ] Write session test and get it to work
-- [ ] Make sessions exclude the logins, shove in a test for that
+- [ ] Make sessions exclude the logins, no need for separate test for this, existing login test covers
 - [ ] Make a session in the warmup

+- [ ] Trivial authz
-- [ ] Put it all behind the FF
+- [ ] Put trivial authz behind the FF

 - [ ] BE validation - make the first one